 I always sit down with prospective buyers and spend a good amount of time going over every aspect of a purchase transaction with them.
-Even though I speak rapidly, it always takes at least an hour to cover everything.
-Reading this condensed version won’t take an hour, but it will give you invaluable information about the home buying process.
+Even though I speak rapidly, it takes at least an hour to cover everything.
+Reading this post won’t take an hour, but it will give you invaluable information about the home buying process.
 You can browse more resources for buyers on the Welcome! page.